olliequ/KittyBot/README.md

-# KittyBot - a sentient Discord bot!
+# KittiBot - a sentient Discord bot!

 ## Current Functionality
 - Automatically assigns the `#NotALurker` role to members who qualify for it (previously mods had to manually assign it).